IARU Region 1 Fieldday – Rules

 High Power = more than 100 watts

 Non-assisted stations are permitted to use only one antenna with a single element (vertical or dipole).
-No more than two elevated supports' not exceeding 15 m height above ground at its highest point' are permitted
+The antenna height is limited to 15 meters.

-Single operator stations are permitted to operate only 18h of the 24h contest period.
+Single operator stations (qrp) are permitted to operate only 18h of the 24h contest period.

 The 6h of non-operation must be taken in not more than three periods and must be clearly noted in the log.

-All stations, which are not meeting the field day rules are fixed stations and are not counting for the DARC-Club-Championship and for the DARC-Short-Wave-Trophy.
+Stations not meeting the field day rules are classified as fixed stations.
+They are not scored for the DARC-Club-Championship and for the DARC-Short-Wave-Trophy.

 CW : CQ FD